 DREADFUL FOLKTALES FROM THE LAND OF NOSFERATU

 Bram Stocker and his “Dracula” made perfectly clear the fact that Transylvania is the host of the vampires.
 Later on, the cinema established the origins of Nosferatu the vampire and there was no returning path from this.
 Since Transylvania is included in Romania, one can assume that this land is full of bloody tales, but you know, the actual land of Nosferatu grew different beings… Ghouls, werewolves, mutants, various anthropomorphic inventions or simply human beings possessing a rich imagination, all these creatures do not need blood, they rather haunt people for their souls.
 The Romanian folklore is captivating, especially when it comes to the less documented side of it, the stories told by the common people around the rural parts of the country, their mind-sets and the way we perceive them today.
 “Dreadful Folktales from the Land of Nosferatu” is a handbook I wrote based on such stories and is illustrated with black ink drawings by Romanian graphic artist Costin Chioreanu.
 The works he made for this series freeze certain moments in various tales that were heard from the mouths of some close friends of the authors, who happen to recollect some magical happenings encountered by their elders.
-“Dreadful Folktales… ” was released in June 2017, at BarBarista in Bergen and was part of the eponymous exhibition.
+“Dreadful Folktales… ” was first released in June 2017, at BarBarista in Bergen and was part of the eponymous exhibition.

 Here is a text about this little book, written by the fellows of Din Întunerec zine: http://dinintunerec.com/2017/07/22/dreadful-folktales-land-nosferatu/